 Italian dialects

-Italy is one of the countries with the most dialects.
+Italy is one of the countries with most dialectal variety.
 In this instance, however, it would be more appropriate to talk about a situation of diglossia: “Bilingualism, especially when one of the languages enjoys superior social or political prestige or privilege”, whereby standard Italina, in particular, is superior to the rest.

 Some of these Italian dialects are: Tuscan, Romanesco, Napolitan, Sicilian, Piadmontese, Lombard, Ligurian, Venetian, Friulian, Ladin and Sardinian, amongst others.